 Stik was another artist I recognised after having seen his work around London.
 This was a little harder to spot as your eyes were drawn towards the colourful collection of street art decorating the building below.
 One piece by artist Danielle Mastrion gained a lot of attention from the group.
 This was the piece painted of Biggie Smalls, which we were told would not be replaced as long as the Bushwick Collective owned the right to paint that wall.

 Some of the coolest and more unusual pieces of street art we saw were painted by an artist called Sipros Naberezny.
 We saw a few examples of his work whilst exploring Bushwick but this was my favourite.
 The children in his images are always painted as superheroes with the tell tale superhero mask and always look fairly realistic.
 But Sipros always distorts the paintings slightly and gives the children larger than usual ears.

 One of the final pieces we saw was in fact a piece of street art by our guide Caty Wooley.
-It was located in Stewart Avenue but all the street art on this building are separate from the Bushwick Collective, but just as cool.
-Caty’s piece took one month on and off to complete and she used jewels and bath resin to portray the theme of communication for her piece.
+It was located in Stewart Avenue but all the street art on this building are separate from the Bushwick Collective but just as cool.
+Caty’s piece took one month on and off to complete.
+She used jewels and bath resin to portray the theme of communication for her piece.
 It was fun, bubbly and a little different to the street art we had seen earlier in the day and a great way to end the tour.

-There is so much street art to see that sits as part of the Bushwick Collective and the above were just a small sample of that.
+There is so much street art to see during a graffiti & street art walking tour in Brooklyn.
+Especially pieces that are apart of the Bushwick Collective.
 Let me know if you had any favourites that weren’t featured in the blog, I’d love to hear more!
 Just leave a comment below.